driftingly/dotfiles/README.md

     ```

 4. Run `~/.dotfiles/fresh.sh` to start the installation
+5. After mackup is synced with your cloud storage (check local icloud is synced), restore preferences by running mackup restore
-5. Restart your computer to finalize the process
+6. Restart your computer to finalize the process

 ## Other settings